 If there’s one thing most Canadians can relate to, it’s the seemingly endless energy bills that come with the rise and fall of seasonal temperatures.
+And with people spending more time at home, we’re seeing electricity bills skyrocket.
 Some of our monthly utility costs, however, have nothing to do with the weather.
 In fact, lighting alone typically accounts for one-third of your monthly energy bill.
 So before you decide to move to another country, try out these lighting updates that will not only lower your monthly energy expenditures but will also reduce your carbon footprint.

 Switch Up Your Light Bulbs

 You can start by swapping out your current light bulbs for Energy Star certified LED bulbs.
 These bulbs are more energy efficient and environmentally friendly than both incandescent and fluorescent alternatives.
 Ninety percent of the energy used by incandescent bulbs is given off as heat, making them so inefficient that they are no longer manufactured in Canada.
 Although fluorescent lights are more efficient than incandescent bulbs, they contain mercury, meaning there are limited ways to dispose of them.
 By installing LED lights in their place, you can reduce energy expenditures by 80 percent and reduce your home’s environmental impact!